 Families that hike together have so much fun.
-Hiking is a wonderful family activity and a great way to get escape from phones, tablets, and computers We have put together a list of places to take the kids and hit the trails.
+Hiking is a wonderful family activity and a great way to escape phones, tablets, and computers.
+We have put together a list of places to take the kids and hit the trails.
 It feels great to get outside.

-While there are several longer trails that take you into the wilderness the most popular area of the park are the rock formations.
+While several longer trails take you into the wilderness, the park’s most popular area is the rock formations.
 Hundreds of movies, shows, and music videos have been filmed here.
 Kids will have a blast climbing on and around the rocks.
 10700 Escondido Canyon Rd, Agua Dulce, CA.

 Hike or ride the Newport Back Bay is the perfect destination for a family outing.
 On all but the hottest days, the back bay has a cool ocean breeze.
 The Back Bay Loop Trail is a 10.5-mile route winding around Upper Newport Bay.
 Scenic stops include places like Upper Castaways Park and Newport Dunes Resort.

 This Huntington Beach nature preserve is perfect for families with young children.
 Most of the trails are easy enough for strollers.
-The Bolsa Chica Interpretive Center offers group tours available where a guide will walk around with you and give you the history of the Conservancy and what they do there.
+The Bolsa Chica Interpretive Center offers group tours available where a guide will walk around with you and give you the Conservancy’s history and what they do there.
 Location 18000 Pacific Coast Hwy, Huntington Beach, CA.

 The Dana Point Headlands Conservation Area is a hidden gem the locals would like to keep to themselves.
 This hike is only about one-mile but offers some of the most awe-inspiring views of the Southern California coast you will ever find.
 Nearby Dana Point Harbor and Salt Creek Beach are an easy drive from the headlands Conservation Area Address: 34558 Scenic Dr, Dana Point, CA.

 Bommer Canyon is another Orange County hidden gem perfect for a family hike.
 This area of Irvine was a cattle ranch.
-Today it is open to the public dawn to dusk.
-The hike is fairly easy however no dogs are allowed since this is a nature area.
+Today it is open to the public from dawn to dusk.
+The hike is fairly easy; however, no dogs are allowed since this is a nature area.
 Nearby Quail Hill Loop is a good option if you plan on bringing your four-legged friend along on this trip.
-Bommer Canyon Trailhead is located at 1 Bommer Canyon Road Irvine, CA.
+Bommer Canyon Trailhead is located at 1 Bommer Canyon Road in Irvine, CA.

 Hiking trails wind through these terraces, and along the way, you will witness wind formed trees, and wildflowers which vary by season.
-One of the most scenic trails starts near the main entrance from the Coast Highway and follows the sandstone cliffs with the Pacific Ocean below.
+One of the most scenic trails starts near the Coast Highway’s main entrance and follows the sandstone cliffs with the Pacific Ocean below.
 Torrey Pines is situated between La Jolla and Del Mar.